djalilhebal/blog-neo/docs/introducing-super-scoreboard/index.md

 ## League conventions

-Despite the limited communication tools given to players, a few useful conventions evolved:
+Despite the limited communication tools given to players, a few useful conventions have evolved:

 To track cooldowns, you open the scoreboard by pressing <kbd>TAB</kbd> and "ping" (click) the used summ.
 Its name alongside a timestamp (current time) will be logged to the team's chat.
 You or your teammates can use that piece of information to calculate when it will be off cooldown and make decisions based on that info.